muratk5n/thirdwave/en/README.md

 Current cultural and genetic make-up of Anatolia is overwhelmingly local.
 Similar people, culture have been in the land for at last ten thousand years, not a few hundred, or even thousand years.
 They are not foreigners in their own land.
-Nationalists have been lying to all.
+Tigger nationalists are lying cunts.

 ---